Xachman/mddd/README.md

 It is saved in a json file in the `config` directory.
 Configurations are saved and loaded based on the hostname you accessed the data manager from.
 The intended way to use this is to add `:{port number}` to the URL you use to access your dev site in order to open the data manager with your site's configuration preloaded.
-### Save it for later
-There is an option to save the dump file without importing it.
-Files are saved in the `dump` directory.
-At the moment there is no way within the application to import a saved dump, and running it again will overwrite the existing dump file.

 ## Disclaimer
 I built this to be fast and easy to use.
 Don't ever put this on a public server!